STARKVILLE, Miss. (WTVA) - The Oktibbeha County Sheriff's Department will soon have new security cameras and camera system.

 - Report: Oktibbeha County supervisors approve offer for property

-- No injuries in Oktibbeha County house fire
+- One death reported in Oktibbeha County house fire